Grokking Group Multiplication with Cosets: Introduction

-\begin{enumerate} \item We completely reverse engineer a 1-hidden layer fully-connected network trained on the permutation groups $S_5$ and $S_6$. \item We present a novel application of the Group Fourier Transform to circuit-level mechanistic interpretability. \item We apply a methodology inspired by \citet{geiger2023causal} to use causal interventions thoroughly test all of the properties of our proposed circuit. \item We survey current research in mechanistic interpretability and draw connections between the difficulty of our work and broader challenges in the field.
+Our main contributions are as follows: \begin{itemize} \itemsep0em \item We completely reverse engineer a one-hidden layer fully-connected network trained on the permutation groups $S_5$ and $S_6$. \item We apply a methodology inspired by \citet{geiger2023causal} to use causal experiments to thoroughly test all of the properties of our proposed circuit. \item We survey current research in mechanistic interpretability and draw connections between the difficulty of our work and broader challenges in the field. \end{itemize}